SWISP

 Kate is co-lead of SWISP with Dr Sarah Healy and CI on ‘The Learning with the Land’, SSHRC project in the Faculty of Education.
 Her pluridisciplinary research and teaching are positioned in the intersection of art, design, digital, practice, culture, and data.
 Kate’s research into practice includes digital practices and immersive data sites, creativities, speculative inquiry, and data creation with young people living in the midst of climate collapse.
 ORCID

 Sarah is co-lead of SWISP with Dr Kate Coleman.
-She is an inaugural Melbourne Postdoctoral Research Fellow in the Faculty of Education, The University of Melbourne.
-Best known for her contributions to the fields of critical affect studies, digital methods and the posthumanities, Sarah’s interdisciplinary program of research involves research collaborations with academics, artists, practitioners and educators from around the world.
+They research and teach in studioFive at the Faculty of Education, The University of Melbourne.
+Best known for their contributions to the fields of critical affect studies, digital methods and the posthumanities, Sarah’s interdisciplinary program of research involves research collaborations with academics, artists, practitioners and educators from around the world.
 ORCID

 INTERNATIONAL PARTNERSHIPS